Travels for Taste

 If you are looking for fresh Kingfish in London the best place to find it is at supermarkets like H-Mart.
 The Kingfish that you will get here is from the North Atlantic waters.
 You can also buy Wahoo steaks from Wing Yip but the taste is not as pronounced and the flesh is not as tender, besides wahoo steaks are bigger and need more seasoning and should be consumed on the same day to enjoy flavours which are at their best in a freshly made fish curry.
 I’d say they taste better in a curry than fried and if you do fry them do add a large squeeze of lime after you have fired them.
 Since the Kingfish belongs to the Mackerel family, the mackerel will take all these marinade flavours beautifully and works well both fried and in a curry Konkani style.

-My traditional CKP surmai kalvan/curry recipe works well with pomfret too.
+My traditional CKP Surmai kalvan/curry recipe works well with pomfret too.

 Filed Under: C.K.P recipes, Food, Indian, Recipe Index, seafood Tagged With: aai, authentic Indian fish curry recipe, baba, CKP, fish curry recipes India, flavours of Konkan, fresh fish recipes, fresh seafood, H-Mart, Happy Fathers Day, Indian recipes, Indo-Pacific king mackerel, Konkan coastline, Mackerel, maharashtra, maharashtrians, Marathi, mother tongue, pomfret, prawns, Scomberomorus guttatus, sliceoffme recipes, spotted seer fish, Surmai, Traditional ckp recipes, travels for taste cooks, travelsfortaste recipes, Wahoo steaks, western coast of India, Wing Yip, सुरमई Curry